DavidMurrayP2P/PhotonPowerZero/FDM/10W_Voltaic_Panel_to_Multicomp_enclosure/README.md

-# 6W Voltaic Solar Panel to MULTICOMP PRO MC002194 enclosure
+# 10W Voltaic Solar Panel to MULTICOMP PRO MC002194 enclosure

+This is panel mount for Voltaic's 10W solar panel.
 All of these Parts are designed to be printed in ABS or better.
-You may print is PLA if your use case is indoor only but otherwise, the reccomendation is ABS.
+You may print is PLA if your use case is indoor only but otherwise, the reccomendation is ABS or better, such as ASA.

 ![Alt text](../../img/6W_voltaic_to_Multicomp_MC002194.png?raw=true "Title")<p style="text-align:center; font-style:italic;">Connect the 6W volatic Panel to the Mutlicomp MC002194 Enclosure and 25mm OD PVC Pipe.
 This is obviously printed in two parts.